 If financial discussions are often tense or awkward, you may want to approach the question of who pays for the rings delicately.
 Budgeting for a wedding is no small task, so work this question into the larger question of your wedding budget and who is paying for what.

-Where To Buy Wedding Bands
+Where To Buy Wedding Rings

 Once you know who is paying for what, it’s time to go get your wedding bands!
-Many couples buy their wedding bands at the same place where they purchased the engagement ring.
-This can make it easier to match the bride’s wedding band to her engagement ring, and you can work with a jeweler you trust if you enjoyed your first experience there.
+Many couples buy their wedding rings at the same place where they purchased the engagement ring.
+This can make it easier to match the bride’s wedding band to her engagement ring, and you can work with a jeweler you trust if you enjoyed your first shopping experience there.

 This page may contain affiliate links.
 If you click through and make a purchase, we'll earn a small commission, at no additional cost to you.